Amos47/2400/Chapter 3.md

 [Interested?](https://www.gartner.com/doc/2688515?ref=SiteSearch&sthkw=software&fnl=search&srcId=1-3478922254)

-Figure x.
-Outsourcing Decision Matrix (symmetrical)
+**Figure x.
+Outsourcing Decision Matrix (symmetrical)**

 ![Outsourcing Decision Matrix (Symmetrical)](https://raw.githubusercontent.com/robertriordan/2400/master/Images/outsourcing_decision_equal.JPG)

 Figure X shows the matrix in a symmetrical configuration.
 The idea of this tool is to envision a process or activity undertaken or proposed by a particular organisation and decide what to do with it.
 We get a measurement on the two dimensions (Contribution to Performance and Strategic Importance) and then plot the process on the grid based on the values of the two dimensions.
 Simple.

 We will use as illustration here a strategic review process with which we should all be able to relate: that of a University considering the value of an existing academic programme.
-Universities are increasingly numbers driven (bums in seats) as government funding is increasingly tied to enrolment numbers so schools are required to be agile and to engage in continuous programme review.
+Universities are increasingly numbers driven (bums in seats) as government funding is increasingly tied to enrolment numbers. *Ergo* schools are required to be agile and to engage in continuous programme review.

 Let’s say that the programme under consideration is a degree in Airborne Fulfillment Logistics – better understood as *delivering stuff using drones*.
 The school in question currently offers the programme as a joint initiative of the Aerospace Engineering department and the Supply Chain Management people in the Business faculty.

 Now we need to work towards deciding if and how to proceed with the decision of what to do with this *drone degree*.
 This is where the tool comes in handy.

-Figure Z. Outsourcing Decision Matrix with proposed process
+**Figure Z. Outsourcing Decision Matrix with proposed process**

 ![Outsourcing Decision Matrix with process located](https://raw.githubusercontent.com/robertriordan/2400/master/Images/outsourcing_decision_system_box.jpg)